-Our MSc programme will focus on teaching you computational techniques, their applications in predictions of fluid behaviour and the interactions with structure.
-Our course is suitable for graduates of engineering, mathematics and physical sciences.
+This programme focuses on computational techniques, their applications to the predictions of fluid behaviour, and its interactions with structure in the maritime environment.
 Prior specialised knowledge of the discipline isn’t necessary, as we will provide you with an introductory module to the fundamentals of Ship Science.

 Compulsory modules include: Fundamentals of Ship Science; MSc Research Project; Applications of Computational Fluid Dynamics; Advances in Ship Resistance and Propulsion; Marine Hydrodynamics; Marine Safety and Environmental Engineering